p2arthur/peer_review_challenge/README.md

 **Goal:** Allow users to pre-fill transaction forms in the UI by passing URL parameters like `type[0]=pay`, `sender[0]`, etc.

+This was an excellent opportunity to work within a real production-grade codebase and follow patterns designed for clarity and extensibility.

 ---

 ## 🛠️ Implementation Breakdown